I recently read a webpage where the author jokingly referred to his “take anywhere, always ready EDC tool kit”.

 I found a set of replacements at a tolerable price.
 What was more, the new scales were in luminous green.

-A friend showed me the 58mm Rambler, which has all the blades of the Classic SD plus an interesting combination tool with a cap‑lifter, Phillips screwdriver and wire‑stripper/bender as well.
-I might consider one of these if I ever need to replace my Classic SD.
+A friend showed me the 58mm Rambler, which is a two-layer SAK with all the blades of the Classic SD plus an interesting combination tool with a cap‑lifter, magnetic #00/#0 Phillips screwdriver and wire‑stripper/bender as well.
+I will likely buy a Rambler if I ever need to replace my Classic SD.

 Incidentally, SAK with Alox scales generally do not have tweezers and toothpick slots.
 I would recommend only considering models that have these useful tools.